Program objectives

 Career placement

-• Jobs: graduates from the Master's degree in Informatics generally find employment as:
+• Jobs: graduates from the Master's degree

-- Software and information systems architect,
+- Software and

 - Internet/intranet/extranet site architect,